Guide

 • Boundary conditions (just below or just above thresholds)

-If you are using a tool like Rippletide’s evaluation framework (see evaluation overview), you can automate Q&A generation and run evaluation against your endpoint.
+If you are using a tool like Rippletide's evaluation framework (see evaluation overview), you can automate Q&A generation and run evaluations against your endpoint.
 But the key principle is independent of tooling.

 The metric to track is coverage and predictability, because production failures live in the long tail.

-1.2 Leverage Business Domain Expertise (Including Unwritten Rules)
+1.2 Encode Business Domain Expertise, Including Unwritten Rules

 At this stage the agent is not running yet, so the tests that can be performed cover only what is written down.

-But real reliability comes from encoding what the organization knows but never wrote down.
+But real reliability comes from encoding what the organization knows but never documented.

 Every company has unwritten guidelines: